Fresh, fall-inspired, and festive, Stuffed Squash is always a welcome side dish to any table!

 - In a separate skillet cook onion, celery, sage, and thyme in butter over medium-low heat until softened, do not brown.

 - Add the diced apple and cook an additional 2-3 minutes or until slightly tender.
 Stir in the cranberries and remove from the heat.
 Combine the warm cooked rice with the onion mixture.
-Stir in half of the pecans and parsley.
+Stir in the melted butter and half of the pecans and parsley.

 - Flip the squash over and scoop the squash leaving a ¼" shell.
 Chop the squash and add it to the rice mixture.